Oven-Baked Waffles Recipe - Gluten-Free Option

-I made a batch of delicious oven baked waffles this weekend!
-I am so happy we made extras as now we can freeze them and pop them in the toaster when we’re on the run during the week.
-Better yet it was super easy to make these waffles and I did a gluten-free option which was yummy.
+I also did a gluten-free option of these waffles which was yummy.
 It was so good my family had no idea they were gluten-free until I told them afterwards of course.

-I love the silicone mold that I have (it’s not the one above) I can make six waffles at the same time and it’s easy and not messy at all.
+I love the silicone mold that I have (it's the one above) I can make four waffles at the same time and it's easy and not messy at all.

 Here's the recipe you can use either regular flour, whole wheat flour or gluten-free flour or remember if you want to make it super easy use a pancake/waffle mix.